-- (1) Residential uses are discouraged on the ground floor along Highway 28 and Carnelian Woods Ave. - (2) Residential uses are discouraged on the ground floor along Highway 28. - (3) Residential uses are discouraged on the ground floor along Highway 28 west of Pino Grande Ave. - (4) Facilities that are not visually obtrusive may be eligible for an Administrative Approval per Placer County Code Section 17.56.060.F. - 4.
-Development Stndards.
+- (1) Residential uses are discouraged on the ground floor frontage along Highway 28 and Carnelian Woods - (2) Residential uses are discouraged on the ground floor frontage along Highway 28.

+(3) Residential uses are discouraged on the ground floor frontage along Highway 28 west of Pino Grande - (4) Facilities that are not visually obtrusive may be eligible for an Administrative Approval per Placer County Code Section 17.56.060.F. - (5) Allowed if 100% of units are deed restricted to affordable, moderate or achievable housing per TRPA Code of Ordinances Chapter 90: Definitions, for achievable, moderate-income or affordable housing. - (6) Limited to establishments with a gross floor area of 5,000 square feet or less. - (7) Must be completely enclosed inside a building of soundproof construction. - (8) Mobile Vendor: Allowed, no maximum square footage. - 4.
+Development Standards.
 Tables 2.04.C-2, 2.04.C-3, and 2.04.C-4 prescribe the development standards for the North Tahoe West Mixed-Use subdistricts.